-The 530e loses some boot space in order to accommodate its batteries, but it’s still adequate for practicality by executive-saloon standards
+The 530e loses some boot space in order to accommodate its batteries, but it's still adequately practical by executive-saloon standards

 BMW 530e hybrid interior space, storage and comfort

 Even tall occupants will be comfortable in the back of the 530e – as well as in this car’s 545e sibling – although the middle back-seat passenger has to straddle a prominent hump in the floor.
 There’s also loads of storage space, with cup-holders, door bins and cubbyholes aplenty.